collectiveaccess/providence/README.md

 ### About CollectiveAccess 1.8

-Note that this version is not yet compatible with PHP version 8.
-Please use versions 7.2, 7.3 or 7.4.
+This version of CollectiveAccess is compatible with PHP versions 7.4, 8.0 and 8.1.

 ### Installation